Massachusetts Crosswalk Accident Lawyer

 As a Massachusetts crosswalk accident lawyer, Attorney Christopher Earley sees far too many pedestrians in Massachusetts get struck by cars in crosswalks.
 Whether or not you were at fault for the accident, you can collect PIP benefits which will pay for your medical bills and lost wages from work.

 These accidents cause significant personal injuries since pedestrians are unprotected and oftentimes vehicles are traveling quite fast upon impact.
-If you were struck in a crosswalk it is important to know what your rights are.
+If you were struck in a crosswalk by a motor vehicle, it is important to know what your rights are.
 A Massachusetts crosswalk accident lawyer can help you.

 The law on this issue is found at M.G.L. c.89 11 that says: